Deman-zez/HiveMC-Profile-Tracker/README.md

 **Live:** https://deman-zez.github.io/HiveMC-Profile-Tracker/

+> [!NOTE]
+> **Open Beta:** The project is currently in open beta and under active development.
+If you encounter any bugs or have suggestions, please [open an issue](https://github.com/deman-zez/HiveMC-Profile-Tracker/issues)!

 Your Hive profile already shows where you stand today.
 This shows where you are *going*: it saves snapshots of your stats over time and turns them into progress you can actually see.

 ## Screenshots